OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 - Only the damaged unit (whose UUID equals `context.source_uuid`) may process unit-level `on_hurt` abilities in Phase 1.
 - Only items whose `equipped_on_uuid == context.source_uuid` may process item-level `on_hurt` abilities in Phase 2.
 - Trinkets follow the existing trinket source rules below.

+Lethal Counters: Abilities configured to use `DAMAGE_WAS_RECEIVED` may trigger even if the incoming damage was lethal.
+In such cases, `BattleManager` defers the `DEATH` event for the damaged unit until after its reactive abilities (e.g., a counter-attack targeting `ATTACKER`) have been simulated and enqueued.
+This guarantees the visual order: incoming damage → counter-attack → defender death.

+Per-Attacker Limit (Loop Prevention): To prevent counter ping-pong, `BattleManager` enforces a per-attacker counter limit for the duration of a turn.
+A unit may counter-attack each distinct attacker at most once per turn.
+Implementation points:
+- `has_counter_attacked(unit_uuid, attacker_uuid) -> bool`
+- `mark_counter_attack(unit_uuid, attacker_uuid) -> void`
+- `clear_counter_tracking()` (invoked at `START_OF_TURN`)
 Targeting: All targeting types are valid.
 Because the source is always a GachaBallInstance, it has a concrete position on the battlefield from which to resolve relative targets (like ALLY_BEHIND, ADJACENT_ALLIES, etc.).
 Trinkets are a special application of the Ability System with unique rules for sourcing and targeting, representing powerful, run-wide passive effects.
 Data Schema: Trinkets are defined by TrinketDefinition.gd, a separate resource from GachaBallDefinition.gd.
 This prevents schema bloating and keeps the systems distinct.
 The is_player_exclusive flag in the definition is critical for preventing certain Trinkets from being used in enemy encounter generation.